esphome/esphome-docs/esphomeyaml/guides/faq.rst

 Some steps that can help with the issue:

 -  Set the ``power_save_mode`` to ``light`` in the ``wifi:`` config.
 See :ref:`wifi-power_save_mode`.
+-  If you're using a hidden WiFi network, make sure to enable ``fast_connect`` mode in the WiFi configuration.
 -  Use the most recent version of th arduino framework.
 The platformio arduino package always takes some time to update and the most recent version often includes some awesome patches.
 See :ref:`esphomeyaml-arduino_version`.